OpenHD/Documentation/hardware/cameras.md

 While many cameras can potentially work, latency is the biggest issue.
 Please read the Camera pages to fully understand all variables.
 {% endhint %}

+{% hint style="danger" %}
+With the upcoming of many new camera's there is one thing we need to mention.
+OpenHD is not supporting ANY autofocus cameras, since they are basically not usable on equipment with vibrations (like drones), this also includes the Raspberry V3-lineup
+{% endhint %}

 Since we now support multiple platforms, Camea-Support needs to be split into multiple cathegories, since not every platform supports every camera.

 USB-Cameras are generally usable with any SBC.